 Medicare Supplements fill in the “gaps” of Original Medicare.
 That is why Medicare Supplements are often referred to as “MediGap” plans.
 MediGap and Medicare Supplements mean the same thing.
 Medicare Supplements are sold by private insurance companies.
 When you sign up for a Medicare Supplement, you would have coverage from Medicare and the Medicare Supplement.
 Medicare Supplements pick up many of the deductibles, co-pays, and coinsurance that Original Medicare does not.
-Medicare would be primary and pay first, and your Medicare Supplement would pay second.
-If Medicare deems the service is not medically necessary, the Medicare Supplement will most likely not pay either.
+Medicare would be the primary payor and pay first on claims, and your Medicare Supplement would pay second.
+If Medicare deems the service is not medically necessary and denies payment, the Medicare Supplement will most likely not pay either.

 Who Helps Me When I Want to Enroll into a Medicare Supplement (MediGap Plan)?